-Check the files indicated in the right column for further information about The Brooks Fleet Pre-London Half Marathon.
+Check the files indicated in the right column for further information about The ASICS Fleet Pre-London Half Marathon.
 Additional information is shown below.

 I have had a problem with entering on-line